matthewrmshin/lambda-jules/README.md

 (I use an EC2 instance.)

-You will also need a copy of JULES vn5.6 or above.
+You will also need a copy of JULES based on vn5.6 or vn5.7.
 Copy or symbolic link the JULES source tree to under `jules_source/` of this project or `export JULES_SOURCE` to point to the location of the JULES source tree.

 To deploy, run `./me deploy stf-jules-dev`.